 There are a variety of options for funding your studies at Loyola University Chicago.
 In addition to traditional need-based financial aid packages, the Graduate School awards a variety of merit-based awards.

 Assistantships normally include an annual stipend and full tuition for course work in fulfillment of program requirements, up to a maximum of 24 semester hours per academic year, including summer sessions.
-In the Department of Theology students in good standing can normally renew these assistantships for up to four years (or three years for those entering the program with an MA) Those students awarded assistantships are assigned as research assistants and perform research tasks for supervising professors for approximately fifteen hours per week.
+In the Department of Theology students in good standing can normally renew these assistantships for up to four years.
+Those students awarded assistantships are assigned as research assistants and perform research tasks for supervising professors for approximately fifteen hours per week.

 Fifth year PhD students may apply to the Teaching Fellowship program of Loyola University or to the Teaching Fellowship program in the Department of Theology.